Does Borrowing from Banks Cost More than Borrowing from the Market?

 This paper investigates the pricing of bank loans relative to capital market debt.
-The analysis relies on a novel sample of syndicated loans matched with bond spreads from the same firm on the same date.
-After accounting for seniority, banks earn an economically large premium relative to the market price of credit risk.
-To quantify the premium, I apply credit pricing models that adjust bond spreads for priority and produce estimates of how the market would value loan cash flows.
-In a sample of secured term loans to non-investment-grade firms, the average loan premium is 140 to 170 bps or about half of the historical all-in-drawn spread.
+The analysis uses a novel sample of loans matched with bond spreads from the same firm on the same date.
+After accounting for seniority, lenders earn a large premium relative to the bond-implied credit spread.
+In a sample of secured term loans to noninvestment-grade firms, the average premium is 140 to 170 bps or about half of the all-in-drawn spread.
 This is the first direct evidence of firms' willingness to pay for bank credit and raises questions about the nature of competition in the loan market.

 Keywords: credit spreads, syndicated loans, corporate bonds, banking